-WARNING: A High-Performance Fairing must be installed following the Installation Instructions that come with the fairing.
-The High-Performance Fairing requires an anti-rotation bolt.
-Failure to install the anti-rotation bolt may result in the fairing rotating while the boat is underway.
-The effect may be violent movement and loss of steering.
-This could result in serious injury or death to passengers and/or damage to the boat or other property.
+WARNING: A High-Performance Fairing must be installed following the installation instructions that accompany the fairing.
+A High-Performance Fairing requires an anti-rotation bolt to keep the fairing from turning while the boat is underway.

-WARNING: Always wear safety goggles and a dust mask to avoid personal injury.
+WARNING: Always wear safety glasses, a dust mask, and ear protection when installing.